Manuel-Bauer/trade-battles/README.md

 ## Backend

+Requires PostgreSQL >14.0 for procedures in sql script

 For the app to work it needs two api keys that are inside /server/models/config

 The first one you can get from https://iexcloud.io